Risks In Connecting IoT And Personal Devices To Enterprise Network

-Thus, an increased globalization has increased the need to connect and collaborate to combine the larger pool of resources.
-Most of this connectivity occurs through common enterprise network.
+Thus, increased globalization has increased the need to connect and collaborate to combine the larger pool of resources.
+Most of this connectivity occurs through a common enterprise network.
 Connection of these personal and IoT devices to this common network cause various security concerns in terms of both network and devices.

-However, Organizations should now be more informed about these security concerns raised through the connected devices to enterprise networks.
-Adopting keen practices to save your enterprise data have now become imperative with increase in the usage of personal and IoT devices for office tasks.
+However, Organizations should now be more informed about these security concerns raised through connected devices to enterprise networks.
+Adopting keen practices to save your enterprise data have now become imperative with the increase in the usage of personal and IoT devices for office tasks.

-Share your thoughts about other security threats you might face in terms of personal and IoT device’s connectivity to enterprise network in the comments section.
+Share your thoughts about other security threats you might face in terms of personal and IoT device’s connectivity to the enterprise network in the comments section.